agt-the-walker/shogi-utils/README.md

 What if we only swap two pieces in the first row?
 In this case, we only have 33 different starting positions, which is not enough.
-However if we also replace a random piece in the first row (except the King, obviously) by a random one introduced in Okisaki Shogi, then we get 33 * 8 * 3 = 792 different starting positions.
+However if we also replace a random piece in the first row (except the king, obviously) by a random one introduced in Okisaki Shogi, then we get 33 * 8 * 3 = 792 different starting positions.

 Using new pieces is not without consequences.
 Indeed how many points do they score as far as the Jishogi rule is concerned?
-Therefore this rule should probably be replaced by the Try rule, where another way to win would be to bring one's King to the original square of the opponent's King (if this square is not controlled by enemy pieces).
+Therefore this rule should probably be replaced by the Try rule, where another way to win would be to bring one's king to the original square of the opponent's king (if this square is not controlled by enemy pieces).

 Moreover we could keep the standard starting position but choose N random